 When you visit Google.com or any other search engine, you’re typically looking for something.
 So, you type in a series of words to help describe what you want.
 Google then takes those words and produces a long list of results.
 The words you typed in for your search were your keywords.
 On each blog post, it’s important to include keywords.

 Employing different SEO (search engine optimization) strategies will allow your content to appear in the search engines when someone is looking for the content you offer.
 As Google recognizes your content as helpful and beneficial to readers, it’ll rank it higher in the search engine.
 The first page of Google is considered prime real estate.
 With time, you can get a lot of your content in that space if you utilize keywords, hashtags, and SEO strategies.
 No matter what stage you are in with your blog, it’s always beneficial to have an outside company, such as Big Leap, give you tips and strategies on how to improve your organic marketing efforts.

 With any major goal, it is so important to remain consistent.
 If you want to see results, you need to put your eyes on your own paper and focus.
 Focus on making sure you’re producing a quality product that’s worth sharing on social media.
 It’s vital to have a schedule and plan your posts in advance.

 A lot of content creators get into trouble when they procrastinate or refuse to create an editorial calendar.
 Some bloggers like the adrenal rush of creating a post at the last minute.
 However, this isn’t a wise strategy to use.
 It’s also not sustainable over a period of time.
 To develop a level of interest and reliability, you must maintain consistency with your blog.
 To take it a step further, try to share your blog at the same times each week.
 This allows people to know when to expect your content.

 These components work hand in hand to produce a blog worth sharing.
 Make sure to include social media widgets and share buttons on your blog so people can share the content easily.
-In short, make it easy for people to love your blog and share it!
+Want to learn more about integrating your blog and social media?
+Contact Big Leap today!